plokeshwar/serenity_with_cucumber/README.md

 ```

 ## The sample scenario
 Both variations of the sample project uses the sample Cucumber scenario.
-In this scenario, Sergey (who likes to search for stuff) is performing a search on the internet:

 ```Gherkin
 @creating-reminder